nchandhi/ncdatarepo1/documents/CopilotStudioDeployment.md

 ![quota-check-output](Images/cps/create-data-agent.png)
 2. Provide a name for your Fabric data agent and click on `Create` button
 3. Click on `+ Data Source` and select the Lakehouse and and select the relevant tables.
+4. Add the agent instructions.
+    ```
+    You are an intelligent data agent designed to help users navigate and understand a structured database schema related to customer and order management.
+This database comprises multiple tables, each containing specific information about customers, their accounts, orders, products, and payments.
+    ```
-4. Then you can start asking questions.
+5. Then you can start asking questions.
-5. Click on `Publish` to publish the data agent.
+6. Click on `Publish` to publish the data agent.

 ### **Create a new Copilot Studio agent**